Special Weather Statement issued for Inland Broward County, Inland Collier County by NWS - News Break

 Special Weather Statement issued for Inland Broward County, Inland Collier County by NWS

-Effective: 2021-07-11 19:50:00 EDT Expires: 2021-07-12 14:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Effective: 2021-07-23 16:53:00 EDT Expires: 2021-07-23 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
 Seek shelter in a safe building until the storm passes.
-To report severe weather, contact your nearest law enforcement agency.
-You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Inland Broward County; Inland Collier County; Inland Miami-Dade County; Mainland Monroe SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN COLLIER...NORTHERN MAINLAND MONROE...NORTHERN MIAMI-DADE AND SOUTHERN BROWARD COUNTIES UNTIL 200 PM EDT * At 105 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from near Dade-Collier Training Airport to The Crossings.
-Movement was west at 10 mph. * Winds in excess of 45 mph and funnel clouds possible with these storms. * Locations impacted include Loop Road Ee Center, Big Cypress National Preserve, Dade-Collier Training Airport, Fortymile Bend, Intersection Krome And Kendall Drive, Miccosukee Resort and The Hammocks.alerts.weather.gov
+Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with these storms.
+If you can hear thunder, you are close enough to be struck!
+Seek a safe shelter inside a building or vehicle.
+Target Area: Inland Broward County; Inland Collier County; Inland Miami-Dade County; Mainland Monroe SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN COLLIER...NORTHERN MAINLAND MONROE...NORTHERN MIAMI-DADE AND BROWARD COUNTIES UNTIL 630 PM EDT * At 548 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from near Coconut Creek to near Dade-Collier Training Airport.
+Movement was southeast at 20 mph. * Small hail, excessive cloud-to-ground lightning, funnel clouds, and winds in excess of 45 mph possible with these storms. * Locations impacted include Hialeah, Fort Lauderdale, Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, Davie, Plantation, Sunrise, Deerfield Beach, Tamarac, Margate, Lighthouse Point, Lauderdale-By-The-Sea, Miami Gardens, Hallandale, Lauderhill, Weston and North Miami.alerts.weather.gov

 Comments / 0